Skip to content

 --dqo.cache.enabled

-This parameter could be also configured by setting DQO_CACHE_ENABLED environment variable.
+This parameter can also be configured by setting the DQO_CACHE_ENABLED environment variable.

 --dqo.cache.expire-after-seconds